ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step3/handson4.md

 These variables are LPBAM descriptors and data buffers.

-=> To optimize memory usage, it is recommended to place only the variables used during linked-list queue execution in SRAM4 when the LPBAM scenario is built to be executed by the LPDMA.
+**To optimize memory usage, it is recommended to place only the variables used during linked-list queue execution in SRAM4 when the LPBAM scenario is built to be executed by the LPDMA**

 </ainfo>